-Ion Storage Systems is a company that creates solid-state lithium-ion batteries that are safer, lighter, and enable form factors with tighter packing density that enhance system performance.
-The company’s battery technology is based on its versatile core structure and is cobalt-free, non-swelling, durable, and has a wide temperature range.
-Ion Storage Systems has raised $52 million in total funding to continue developing its battery technology and is productizing its Gen1 EXTREME All-Purpose Hybrid battery platform technology.
+Ion Storage Systems, an American battery company founded in 2015, develops solid-state lithium-ion batteries that are safer, lighter, and enable tighter packing density for enhanced system performance.
+The company's battery technology is based on its versatile core structure and is cobalt-free, non-swelling, durable, and has a wide temperature range.

 Challenges: lithium battery